tille/PHP-Rest/Readme.md

 # Usage

-you can specify a name for your service in the config file "config/routes.php", just adding a line to the routes array, and add into the calling function a conditional to the parse the params and the logic for call the controllers
+you can specify a name for your service in the config file "config/routes.php", just adding a line to the routes array, and add into the calling function a conditional to parse the params and the logic for call the controllers

 ```php
 $routes = array("service_greet" => 0);